Learn About LIHEAP in Vermont

 - Visit a local office and complete the application process in person.

 You may be required to provide proof of income or recent utility bills when applying for benefits.
-To find out more about how to apply for LIHEAP online and the documents you may be required to provide, download and review our comprehensive guide.
+To find out more about how to apply for LIHEAP, download and review our comprehensive guide.

 If you complete the Vermont LIHEAP application form and you are eligible for benefits, the district office will inform you of the amount of benefits you may receive.
 This benefit amount depends on your household situation and whether you are responsible for your entire heating bill or only a portion of it.
 It also depends on the type of heating source your home utilizes and whether you are applying to receive regular or crisis fuel assistance benefits.
 Additionally, the amount of energy assistance provided to your household depends on the amount of funding the program still has to distribute to needy families for the rest of the season.